 - Born November 24, 1976 in Darlinghurst, New South Wales, Australia

-Playing for the Atlanta Braves, Damian Moss tossed a no-hitter for seven innings against the St. Louis Cardinals in 2002.
+Playing for the Atlanta Braves, Damian Moss tossed seven no-hit innings against the St. Louis Cardinals in 2002.
 He was pulled before allowing a hit, partly because he had allowed seven walks.
 Although he allowed no runs, he didn't earn a decision; the Braves won, 2-1, and all of the two teams' runs came in extra innings.

 Moss got Australia's only win in the 2009 World Baseball Classic, tossing 1 2/3 scoreless innings in a 17-7 win over Mexico.
 He was less effective against Cuba.
 Replacing Travis Blackley with a 1-1 score and two outs in the 6th, he immediately gave up a homer to Yoenis Céspedes to tie it.
 After Australia scored 3 in the bottom of the inning, Moss got two outs in the 7th but then walked Hector Olivera Jr. and gave up a RBI double to Michel Enríquez to make it a one-run game; Cuba went on to win by one.